 Kino Loy’s journey was similar, as was Maarva’s, and even Syrils (though at the other end of the spectrum).

 The message was also: villains are normal men and women (and other genders) too.
 Dedra and Syril don’t have super powers or even exceptional levels of military training.
 They’re not insidious Sith Lords.
-They’re people like you and me, either pushed too far or given too much power, without the compassion that power needs to temper it.
+They’re regular people too, either pushed too far or given too much power, without the compassion that power needs to temper it.